It hits the reset button of our soul and renews us from the inside out.

 Fasting enables us to celebrate the goodness and mercy of God.
 It prepares our hearts for all the good things God desires to bring into our lives.

 When deciding on a fast, we encourage you to seek God in prayer and follow what the Holy Spirit leads you to do.

-- This type of fast involves removing certain elements from a diet.
-One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, or bread from your diet and consume water and juice for fluids and fruits and vegetables for food.
+This type of fast involves removing certain elements from your diet.
+One example of a selective fast is the Daniel Fast, during which you remove meat, sweets, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.

-- This fast is sometimes called the Jewish Fast and involves abstaining from eating any types of food in the morning and afternoon.
+This fast is sometimes called the “Jewish Fast” and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.